Sergey-1221/nautilus_trader_streamlit/README.md

   * UI/UX improvements.
   * Modular configuration support.

-If you find this project helpful - give it a ⭐ and share your feedback.
-The more community interest, the faster the tool will evolve!
+If you find this project helpful — give it a ⭐ and share your feedback.
+The more community interest, the faster the tool will evolve.

 ---